SiverDX/additional_enchantments/src/README.md

 ## Straight Shot (Ranged)
 - Default max. level: 1
-- Disables gravity for shot projectiles
+- Disables gravity for shot projectiles and has a chance to damage `Enderman`
-- Enchantment level has no effect
+- Enchantment level increases the chance to damage `Enderman`

 ## Tipped (Ranged)
 - Default max. level: 4